Advertiser disclosure

 What is a full-ride scholarship?

 A full-ride scholarship covers all of the expenses associated with your college education.
 That includes tuition, room and board, books, fees, and more.
-Oftentimes, they come with a college stipend to pay for the expenses that can’t be easily catalogued.
+Oftentimes, they come with a college stipend to pay for the expenses that can’t be easily cataloged.
 These can include paying for internet, transportation to and from school, and similar expenses.

 So, essentially, with full-ride scholarships, you are completely taken care of financially.
 You will not have to worry about making ends meet.
 This is the best financial situation you can be in in college.
 You probably won’t need a job on campus, unless your family needs you to send money home to them, or if you need to pay for your own housing over the summers and breaks.